sshao0516/sshao0516.github.io/source/_posts/about.md

 </html>

 # Biography
-Shuai Shao is currently an Lead Researcher in Bytedance AI Lab.
-His research interests are in the field of **Object Detection**, **Multimodal Content Understanding** and **Building Large-Scale Dataset**, with particular interests in solving fundamental research problems and building real-world working systems.
+Shuai Shao, currently serving as a Lead Researcher at Bytedance <del>AI Lab</del> Monetization GenAI, is mentored [Dr. Zehuan Yuan](https://shallowyuan.github.io/).
+His research endeavors are deeply rooted in the realms of **Multimodal Content Understanding** and **AI-Generated Content**.
+Shuai is particularly passionate about developing robust systems that are applicable in real-world scenarios.

-Shuai was born in Changchun, China.
-He received a B.S. degree from [Jilin University](http://www.jlu.edu.cn/) in 2017.
-Immediately following, he joined Megvii Research, and was mentored by [Dr. Gang Yu](http://www.skicyyu.org/) and supervised by [Dr. Jian Sun](http://jiansun.org/).
+Shuai hails from Changchun, China, and earned his Bachelor of Science degree from [Jilin University](http://www.jlu.edu.cn/) in 2017.
+Upon graduation, he embarked on his professional journey at Megvii Research, where he was fortunate to be mentored by [Dr. Gang Yu](http://www.skicyyu.org/) and under the supervision of [Dr. Jian Sun](https://scholar.google.com/citations?user=ALVSZAYAAAAJ).

-Shuai has participated in programming contests since high school.
-He won a gold medal as the 2rd place in 2013 ACM-ICPC Asia Regional Contest and won the 19th place in 2014 ACM-ICPC World Finals.
-Then he was the coach of ACM-ICPC Team of Jilin University until graduation.
+Shuai has been competing in programming contests since his high school years.
+He earned a gold medal in the 2013 ACM-ICPC Asia Regional Contest and secured the 19th position in the 2014 ACM-ICPC World Finals.
+Subsequently, he served as the coach for Jilin University's ACM-ICPC team until his graduation.

 # Recent News
+- [Dec.
+2023] One paper is accepted by AAAI 2024.
 - [Apr.
 2023] One paper is accepted by SIGIR 2023.
 - [Feb.
 2022] One paper is accepted by TIP.
 - [Apr.
 2019] We published a new dataset [Objects365](https://www.objects365.org/): A Large-scale, High-quality Dataset for Object Detection.